Mapaor/copy-latex-firefox-extension/README.md

 # CopyLaTeX

-És una extensió de Firefox que permet copiar ràpidament codi LaTeX (KaTeX o MathJax) d'equacions mostrades a llocs web com ChatGPT, DeepSeek o qualsevol blog que utilitzi equacions.
-Funciona simplement passant el ratolí per sobre i fent un click per copiar l'expressió LaTeX.

-## Com funciona a nivell tècnic
+A Firefox extension that lets you quickly copy LaTeX code (KaTeX or MathJax) from equations displayed on websites like ChatGPT, DeepSeek, or any blog using mathematical equations.
+It works simply by hovering over an equation and clicking to copy the LaTeX expression.

+## How it works technically

 1. **Content Script (`content.js`)**:
-   - Detecta automàticament tots els elements `<span class="katex">` dins la pàgina.
+   - Automatically detects all `<span class="katex">` elements on the page.
-   - Extreu el codi LaTeX de dins  `<annotation encoding="application/x-tex">`.
+   - Extracts the LaTeX code from `<annotation encoding="application/x-tex">`.
-   - Mostra un overlay quan es passa el ratolí sobre la fórmula.
-   - Permet fer clic per copiar el codi al clipboard mitjançant `navigator.clipboard.writeText()`.
-   - Utilitza un `<svg>` inline per no deprendre de fitxers externs
+   - Shows an overlay when hovering over the equation.
+   - Allows clicking to copy the code to clipboard using `navigator.clipboard.writeText()`.
+   - Uses an inline `<svg>` to avoid external file dependencies.

 2. **CSS (`overlay.css`)**:
-   - Estil del overlay: fons blanc, border i shadow subtil.
-   - Text gran i llegible.
-   - Centrat sobre la fórmula KaTeX.
+   - Overlay styling: white background, subtle border and shadow.
+   - Large, readable text.
+   - Centered over the KaTeX formula.
-   - Cursor `pointer`.
+   - `pointer` cursor.

-3. **Declaració extensió `manifests.json`**:
-   - Demana el permís `clipboardWrite`.
+3. **Extension declaration `manifest.json`**:
-   - Injecte el `content.js` i el `overlay.css`.
+   - Injects `content.js` and `overlay.css`.

-## GIFs d'exemple
+## Example GIFs
 #### KaTeX
 <img src="gif-demo-katex.gif" alt="Demo-KaTeX" width="800">

 #### MathJax
 <img src="gif-demo-mathjax.gif" alt="Demo-MathJax" width="800">

-## Llocs web on és útil
-En general a qualsevol blog o web relacionat amb les matemàtiques, la física o l'enginyeria.
-Alguns exemples típics són:
+## Useful websites
+Generally any math, physics, or engineering-related blog or website.
+Some typical examples:
 - KaTeX: ChatGPT, DeepSeek, Notion...
 - MathJax: GitHub, Stack Exchange, ProofWiki...

-# Relacionat
+# Related
-Queda pendent de fer una versió també per Chrome.
+A Chrome version is still pending development.